How to Plan a stress-free wedding? Tips from Wedding Photographer

 I recommend that the Bridesmaids get dressed just before you so that they are ready to help you.
 If things run a little late then, you can have one or two Bridesmaids in dresses or your Mum to help you with your dress.

 Be sure that your Bridesmaids are by your side to help you with everything on the day!

 If it’s a city centre wedding – Dublin, Galway or Cork – leave even more time for the videographer and photographer to reach the Church as you don’t want your videographer and photographer to be late arriving due to traffic or parking etc.

-First and most important read that blog post about family photos – Family photos on wedding day
+A first and most important read that blog post about family photos:

-If you would like to have a photograph of your Dad seeing you for the first time in your dress, be sure to ask him to be dressed at around 12pm as well.
-This will ensure that you have this photograph captured before photographer leaves for the Church.
+If you would like to have a photograph of your Dad seeing you for the first time in your dress, be sure to ask him to be dressed at around 12 pm as well.
+This will ensure that you have this photograph captured before the photographer leaves for the Church.